Barthel Index Training & Certification

 Kennedy R Lees, MD, discloses the following: Advisory Boards: Astellas, Boehringer Ingelheim, EVER NeuroPharma, Nestlé; Grant/Research Support: Sunovion, EVER NeuroPharma; Data Safety Monitoring Board: Boehringer Ingelheim

-John JD Juchniewicz, MCIS, CHCP, and Natalie Kirkwood, RN, BSN, JD, Lead Nurse Planner, American Academy of CME: No relevant financial relationships with any commercial interests.
+John JD Juchniewicz, MCIS, CHCP, and Natalie Kirkwood, RN, BSN, JD, American Academy of CME: No relevant financial relationships with any ineligible companies.

 This activity will not review off-label or investigational information.

-The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy or American Nurses Credentialing Center’s Commission on Accreditation.
+The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy.
 This activity is intended as a supplement to existing knowledge, published information, and guidelines.
 Learners should appraise the information presented critically, and draw conclusions only after careful consideration of all available scientific information.
 Please be advised that this training alone may not be enough to demonstrate competency or evidence based education with regulatory agencies, and additional training may be required.

 Windows Requirements: • Operating system: Windows 7 or later • Browser: Internet Explorer (10 or later), Chrome, Mozilla Firefox • Internet connection: Broadband or other high-speed connection • Flash: Adobe Flash Player 12 or later